alLi1n/pandora-box/README.md

 		$ ./pandora-box.sh

 ## Project information
-This script was developped as part of my master thesis work in June 2015.
+This script was developed as part of my master thesis work in June 2015.